nwg-piotr/nwg-drawer/README.md

 ## Logging

-In case you encounter an issue, you may need debug messages.
+Over the last few years, I've become certain that the program will never be 100% stable, due to the imperfect working of GTK3 bindings in golang.
+Random crashes will always happen.
+In case you encounter a __repeatable issue__, please attach a log to the bug report.
 If you use the resident instance, you'll see nothing in the terminal.
 Please edit your sway config file:

 ```text
 exec nwg-drawer -r -d 2> ~/drawer.log
 ```

 exit sway, launch it again and include the `drawer.log` content in the GitHub issue.
 Do not use `exec_always` here: it'll destroy the log file content on sway reload.

 ## Styling